Caelith-Syn/code-inst-MS2-ultimate-head-to-head-challenge/README.md

 # Future Features

 This is a website I am excited to develop further.
-Some of the features I will be including are sound effects when the page is loaded, buttons are clicked and so on along with developing the button visuals to look more like a neon light bar which is fixed to the brick wall.
+Some of the features I will be including are:

-- On each page I would like to develop the buttons to actually be more like neon light signs which are attached to the brick wall with fixings and have a light animation like light flickers at times when the user is on a page.
+- On each page I will develop the buttons to actually be more like neon light signs which are attached to the brick wall with fixings and have a light animation like light flickers at times when the user is on a page.
 - On the game page mainly I want to include sound effects like a low humming sound to replicate the lights and have custom button clicks for each action the user makes on the page.
 - Another feature I would really like to include is options for a choice of different games to choose from which will have their own themes and custom feathers relating to the choice.